Customer Feedback Management: Definition, Importance, Steps

 For instance, “enabling night mode for the product” isn’t a priority over fixing a critical bug that hampers everyday usage.

-Zeda.io’s well-rounded customer feedback management solution facilitates this prioritization in two ways.
+Zeda.io’s well-rounded customer feedback management solution facilitates this prioritization process for your product.

 4. Execute and measure